Trimalleolar Fracture Physical Therapy Exercises

 While a trimalleoar fracture will drastically impact your life for months and may require physical therapy for up to a year, the injured ankle and leg will recover but only with compliance of the prescribed physical therapy program.

-The Sacramento Personal Injury Law Offices of Edward A. Smith can provide assistance to those who sustained an ankle fracture as a result of a car accident, slip and fall, trucking collision, motorcycle crash or other traumatic event.
+The Sacramento Personal Injury Edward A Smith Law Offices can provide assistance to those who sustained an ankle fracture as a result of a car accident, slip and fall, trucking collision, motorcycle crash or other traumatic event.
 You can call us at 916.921.6400.